wp-plugins/my-optional-modules/readme.txt

 * Supports DNSBL/Akismet/IPv4 and IPv6 validation (autobans DNSBL/Akismet results, disables posting for IP addresses that aren't IPv4/IPv6 valid)
 * Uses HTMLPurifier/wpautop to cleanse and display comments (meaning users can format their comments)
 * Supports Tripcodes and saging
-* Deleting threads and comments is IP based - no passwords.
 * Unlike other *chan scripts, the important details that are inserted into the database are handled server-side, not client side with hidden fields.
 * Capcodes for logged in mods
 * tinymce comment form